Living-with-machines/CensusGeocoder/README.md

 When assigning roads to consistent parish/RSD units, roads are split at the point they cross boundaries so that we match people to the correct segment of the road they live on.
 This only applies to linestring geometries of roads - not points (like GB1900 data) because points lie within a boundary and don't cross boundaries.
 (This is a shortcoming of using GB1900 point data despite the fact the street names it contains are contemporaneous with the 1891-1911 censuses).

 Now we've overlaid the historic census boundaries on the modern road data, we've created two Boundary Lanes (one for each of these RSDs) where there was just one road in the original OS Open Roads dataset.
 We do this for all the streets across the country.
-The process is slightly different for Scotland - it's simpler because we just use parish boundaries rather than consistent parish boundaries and registration sub-districts.
+The process is slightly different for Scotland - it's simpler because we just use parish boundaries (we don't have GIS boundary datasets of registration sub-districts for Scotland).

 Now we've assigned roads in OS Open Roads to historic administrative units, we can begin linking them to streets in the census.